opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 # ...
 ```

 Provide the name of the secret that contains your securityconfig yaml files as `securityconfigSecret.name`.
-Note that it is not possible to only provide some of the files, all must be provided, there is no merge between the demo files and your provided ones.
-In addition you must provide the name of a secret as `adminCredentialsSecret.name` that has fields `username` and `password` for a user that the operator can use for communicating with opensearch (currently used for getting the cluster status, doing health checks and coordinating node draining during cluster scaling operations).
+Note that all files must be provided, you cannot provide only some of them, as the demo files and your provided ones cannot be merged.
+In addition, you must provide the name of a secret as `adminCredentialsSecret.name` that has fields `username` and `password` for a user that the Operator can use for communicating with OpenSearch (currently used for getting the cluster status, doing health checks and coordinating node draining during cluster scaling operations).

-If you provided your own certificate for node transport communication then you must also provide an admin client certificate (as a Kubernetes TLS secret with fields `ca.crt`, `tls.key` and `tls.crt`) as `adminSecret.name`.
+If you provided your own certificate for node transport communication, then you must also provide an admin client certificate (as a Kubernetes TLS secret with fields `ca.crt`, `tls.key` and `tls.crt`) as `adminSecret.name`.
 The DN of the certificate must be listed under `security.tls.transport.adminDn`.
-Be advised that the `adminDn` and `nodesDn` must be defined in a way that the admin certficate cannot be used or recognized as a node certficiate, otherwise opensearch will reject any authentication request using the admin certificate.
+Be advised that the `adminDn` and `nodesDn` must be defined in a way that the admin certficate cannot be used or recognized as a node certficiate, otherwise OpenSearch will reject any authentication request using the admin certificate.

-To apply the securityconfig to the opensearch cluster the operator uses a separate kubernetes job (called `<cluster-name>-securityconfig-update`).
+To apply the securityconfig to the OpenSearch cluster, the Operator uses a separate Kubernetes job (called `<cluster-name>-securityconfig-update`).
 This job is run during the initial provisioning of the cluster.
-The operator also monitors the secret with the securityconfig for any changes and then reruns the update job to apply the new config.
-Note that the operator only checks for changes in a certain interval so it might take a minute or two for the changes to be applied.
-If the changes are not applied after a few minutes please use kubectl to check the logs of the pod of the `<cluster-name>-securityconfig-update` job.
+The Operator also monitors the secret with the securityconfig for any changes and then reruns the update job to apply the new config.
+Note that the Operator only checks for changes in certain intervals, so it might take a minute or two for the changes to be applied.
+If the changes are not applied after a few minutes, please use 'kubectl' to check the logs of the pod of the `<cluster-name>-securityconfig-update` job.
 If you have an error in your configuration it will be reported there.

 ## Nodepools and Scaling
-Opensearch cluster can be composed of one or more node pools, with each representing a logical group or unified roles.
+OpenSearch clusters can be composed of one or more node pools, with each representing a logical group or unified roles.
 Each node pool can have its own resources, and will have autonomic StatefulSets and services.
 ```yaml
 spec:
     nodePools: